 Life After Stroke (Ammanford) is a Stroke Association affiliated group that is open to anyone affected by stroke, including stroke survivors, carers, friends and family members.

 The Sunderland North Life After Stroke is a Stroke Association voluntary group.

 The Coalfields Life After Stroke Group Is Stroke Association voluntary group that offers peer support as well as a variety of activities exercise sessions, outings, meals, games & quizzes and occasional speakers.

 The National Institute of Clinical Excellence (NICE) are currently welcoming applications from people who would like to join the groups that develop Quality Standards.

-The Mackem Life After Stroke Group (Sunderland) is a Stroke Association voluntary group that offers peer support and a range of leisure activities.
+South Sefton Life After Stroke Group is a Stroke Association voluntary group that meets fortnightly.